-Covid booster vaccine for care home residents | Autumn 2024
+Covid booster vaccine for care home residents | Autumn 2025

 Booster vaccine

-Who can get the booster vaccine?
+Who can get a Covid booster in Autumn 2025

 If you are eligible for the autumn vaccine, you should have received your invite to book your appointment.
-For care home residents, this will generally be arranged through the care home.

 Supporting someone with dementia to have the vaccine